With 47,000 hectares

 waiting to be discovered.”
 If you don’t have your own bike you can hire one

-from Rockets and Rascals, run by former Plymouth University student, Steve Toze.
+from Rockets and Rascals, run by former University of Plymouth student, Steve Toze.

 “Plymouth is great for cycling,” says Steve.
 “You can ride traffic-free

 The multi-user trail is signposted, and there’s a 5km off-road loop

 en-route known as the Plym Ridge ride.

 Find cycling maps: www.sustrans.org.uk/ncn/map/route/dartmoor-way